onitomed/onitomed.github.io/README.md

-# Simple landing page
+# ONITO landing page

-Simple landing page deployed on the Internet freely.
+ONITO is a medical technology company.
+ONITO makes PDFs of patient medical data including scans, test reports, and prescriptions.
+ONITO also provides software for doctors and hospitals to view reports and obtain analytics on patients reports.

-# Bots 4 U Consultancy
+# ONITO

-If you'd like a human coder to implement and maintain this project within your organization's codebase, we have yearly contracts.
-Contact us at manonthemoon13131@gmail.com.
+Contact us at onitomed@gmail.com.